-Buying locally grown food in season benefits your family’s health, the environment and our economy.
-Yet most produce travels an average of 1,500 miles before landing on U.S. kitchen tables.
+Buying locally grown food in season will benefit your family’s health, the environment and our economy.

-- You’re consuming fewer preservatives — they’re not needed to extend produce shelf life.
+- Consume fewer preservatives — they’re not needed to extend produce shelf life.

-- Stocking your fridge with farm-fresh produce will help you meet your daily requirement of five servings (or handfuls) of fruit and five servings of vegetables per day.
+- Stock your fridge with farm-fresh options to meet your daily requirement of fruits and vegetables.

 Support local farming — It’s friendlier to the environment